Transfer VM From GCP Compute Engine to Akamai Using Disk Images

 In modern cloud computing, virtual machine (VM) migration is a process that enables organizations to transition workloads between cloud platforms to optimize costs, improve performance, or enhance flexibility.
 By migrating VMs, organizations can select the capabilities of various cloud providers that best satisfy their business needs.

-This guide focuses on migrating a VM from Google Cloud Platform (GCP) to Akamai Cloud and suggests how to plan, execute, and validate the migration.
+This guide focuses on migrating a VM from Google Cloud Platform (GCP) to Akamai Cloud using disk images suggests how to plan, execute, and validate the migration.

 Before You Begin